Shawaiz788/Internship-Day1/README.md

 # How to Create an Easy App with No Coding Experience 🚀

-In this series, we’ll go over creating real software with AI — and I’ll teach it as if you have zero coding experience.
+In this series, we’ll go over creating real
 > ❓ Did you download this code and run into errors?
 [Watch this troubleshooting video](https://youtu.be/ByRf8fsWE0Q)

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)